LeeHounshell/BatBot/robot/README.md

 Use bolts, washers and nuts to attach the battery holder to the L Bracket.
 I only used 2 of the L Bracket's 4 holes to attach the battery case in this manner.

 Now build the support frame for the battery.
+See photos below.
 First make a flat support structure from the flat mounting brackets, as shown in in the pictures.
 You will be able to attach the extension to the 2 remaining holes in the L Bracket.
 The long support bolt will extend at 90 degrees through one of the mounting brackets.